OXID-eSales/graphql-base-module/docs/consuming/BrowseStorefront.rst

 First thing we start with is the product catalogue/category tree.
 You need to show off to potential customers right on the front page what your shop has to offer.
 What we see here is the possibility to only fetch selected data via graphQL.
-You only get what is asked for.
+You only get what you are asking for.

 .. code-block:: graphql
    :caption: call to ``categories`` query